muhammadazzazy/udemate/README.md

 # Udemate

-> **Disclaimer:** This tool is not affiliated with, endorsed by, or sponsored by Udemy, Inc. "Udemy" is a registered trademark of Udemy, Inc. All other trademarks are the property of their respective owners.
+> **Disclaimer:** This software is not affiliated with, endorsed by, or sponsored by Udemy, Inc. "Udemy" is a registered trademark of Udemy, Inc. All other trademarks are the property of their respective owners.

 <!-- PROJECT SHIELDS -->
 <!--